gsantopaolo/gsantopaolo.github.io/_posts/2025-01-07-everything-you-need-to-know-about-fine-tuning-llms.md

 ## Conclusion

-Fine tuning LLMs is a powerful technique to adapt a general-purpose base model to your specific needs.
+Fine-tuning LLMs is a powerful technique to adapt a general-purpose base model to your specific needs.
 By understanding the training lifecycle, selecting the right fine tuning libraries, meticulously creating your SFT dataset, and carefully choosing your fine tuning techniques and hyperparameters, you can significantly improve model performance.
 Whether you’re working on a chatbot, a question-answering system, or any other language-based application, these principles provide a solid starting point.

 And if you need help, feel free to [reach out](https://genmind.ch/about/)!